I hardly doubt I’m alone when I say, “I HATE the humidity!”

 If you have placed a shallow water dish inside the tank, try to cover the side it’s on with the makeshift top.

-Trapping some water and moisture should help raise the humidity.
+Trapping some water and moisture should help raise the humidity for a bearded dragon.

 Option #3: Frequently Mist Your Tank

 Another great way to boost humidity is to gently spray down the inside of your tank with water a couple times a day.